-The City shall use a competitive bidding process in the sale of debt unless the nature of the issue or market conditions warrants a negotiated sale.
+The City shall use a competitive bidding process in the sale of debt unless the nature of the issue warrants a negotiated sale.
 The City shall attempt to award the bonds based on a true interest cost (TIC) basis.
-However, the City may award bonds based on a net interest cost (NIC) basis when the when the NIC basis can satisfactorily determine the lowest and best bid.
+However, the City may award bonds based on a net interest cost (NIC) basis when the NIC basis can satisfactorily determine the lowest and best bid.